-Prompt Blueprints are a core part of PromptLayer’s architecture that let you work with multiple LLM providers using one simple format.
-They hide the specific details of each provider, so you can switch between different LLMs without needing to change your code.
+Prompt Blueprints are central to PromptLayer’s architecture, enabling you to work seamlessly with multiple LLM providers in a single format.
+They abstract provider-specific details, allowing you to switch between LLMs without modifying your code.

 Instead of accessing the raw LLM response via response["raw_response"], it’s recommended to use the standardized response["prompt_blueprint"].
 This ensures consistency across different providers.